-Any buildings that have been unoccupied for a time must be checked to ensure the safety of building water systems before occupancy resumes.
+As businesses return to buildings following the COVID-19 lockdown, it is important to ensure the safety of building water systems before occupancy resumes.

-Water left sitting in pipes could change in quality and so it is important to assess the state of the water systems in buildings before re-opening them.
+While restaurants, gyms, leisure centres, schools and other buildings have been unoccupied during the lockdown to prevent the spread of COVID-19, water left sitting in pipes could change in quality and so it is important to assess the state of the water systems in buildings before re-opening them.